 Afterward, you can visit the highlights of the Isla Ometepe by bike.
-Drive further to San Juan del Sur, Nicaragua´s number one Surf destination and end your trip with a visit of the amazing Rincon de la Vieja Volcano National Park in Costa Rica.
+Drive further to San Juan del Sur, Nicaragua´s number one Surf destination, and end your trip with a visit to the amazing Rincon de la Vieja Volcano National Park in Costa Rica.

 Day 2 – Sightseeing Managua – The Capital City of Nicaragua

-You could start the tour at the Salvador Allende Port, continue to the Plaza de la Revolucion, the Ruins of the Catedral de Managua and visit the Palacio Nacional and the park Loma de Tiscapa.
+You could start the tour at the Salvador Allende Port, continue to the Plaza de la Revolucion, the Ruins of the Catedral de Managua, and visit the Palacio Nacional and the park Loma de Tiscapa.

 Day 3 – Explore the Beautiful Spanish Colonial City of Granada by Bike

 Granada is a beautiful Colonial City with six main churches and a wonderful central park.
-Every place is easy reachable by walking whereby I think that it is really nice to explore the city by bike.
+Every place is easily reachable by walking whereby I think it is really nice to explore the city by bike.